nextapps-de/flexsearch/README.md

 When suggestion is enabled all results will be filled up (until limit, default 1000) with similar matches ordered by relevance.

 Actually phonetic suggestions are not supported, for that purpose use the encoder and tokenizer which provides similar functionality.
 Suggestions comes into game when a query has multiple words/phrases.
 Assume a query contains 3 words.
 When the index just match 2 of 3 words then normally you will get no results, but with suggestion enabled you will also get results when 2 of 3 words was matched as well 1 of 3 words was matched (depends on the limit), also sorted by relevance.

+__Note:__ Is is planned to improve this feature and providing more flexibility.

 <a name="index.update"></a>
 #### Update item from an index